xmatters/xm-labs-steps-zoom/README.md

 # Zoom Outbound (from xMatters) integration
 This is part of the xMatters Labs awesome listing.
-For others, see [here](https://github.com/xmatters/xMatters-Labs) With this library, notification recipients can quickly create a meeting in Zoom and use the Join URL to invite others to the meeting
+For others, see [here](https://github.com/xmatters/xMatters-Labs).

+With this library, notification recipients can quickly create a meeting in Zoom and use the outputted Join URL to invite others to the meeting.

 This document details how to install and use this integration.